JvanKatwijk/algol-60-compiler/README.md

 ------------------------------------------------------------------

-The installation procedure, using auto tools, is a little shaky but does run and was tested on a Linux environment and an MSYS-2/mingw64 environment.
+The installation procedure, using auto tools, is a little shaky but does run and was tested both in a Linux environment and a Windows 10 environment with MSYS-2/mingw64 installed.
+Note that for the compiler to be a real compiler, it needs a C compiler to translate the C output of the jff-a2c translator into an executable.

 I am using the gcc toolchain, both with Linux and MSYS-2/Mingw64 Windows.